Amebis/eduVPN/doc/ConnectingProfileSelectMode.md

 - `/profile_list` is loaded on demand.
 Client startup is faster.

 Cons:
-- The user needs one or three clicks to connect instead of one.
-Depending, whether the user needs to change instance in the drop-down list.
+- The user needs three clicks to change the instance and select the profile to connect to.
 - When Secure Internet and Institute Access are displayed on the same page simultaneously, the UI gets crammed.